notionparallax/sensicorn/Lab notes/Viability-Study-S3.md

 5. Potential Iteration of Design
 6. Marketing (Pre Campaign)
 7. Campaign
 8. Manufacturing Round 2 and Supply

 ## Time to Cash-flow Break-even
+Break-even at end of campaign (assuming funding goal is greater than or equal to development costs)
 ## Risk of Tech Failure
+Low.
+A very
 ## Risk of Market Failure
 ## Value of Successful Business
 ## Potential Customers